ralphjsmit/filament/packages/forms/docs/23-validation.md

     ->htmlValidationMessages()
 ```

+Be aware that you will need to ensure that the HTML is safe to render, otherwise your application will be vulnerable to XSS attacks.

 ## Disabling validation when fields are not dehydrated

 When a field is [not dehydrated](overview#preventing-a-field-from-being-dehydrated), it is still validated.
 To disable validation for fields that are not dehydrated, use the `validatedWhenNotDehydrated()` method: